Copper-silver ionization helps hospital achieve and sustain non-detect Legionella levels for 30+ years

 After a long unsuccessful effort to eliminate Legionella through conventional disinfection methods and two patient deaths linked to the contaminated water, the hospital partnered with LiquiTech to develop a solution that included:

 - Immediate installation of a LiquiTech® Copper-Silver Ionization System to control Legionella and reduce the risk of future disease outbreaks.

-- Several days of onsite system flushing, monitoring, and water testing until negative Legionella levels were achieved
+- Several days of onsite system flushing, monitoring, and water testing until negative Legionella levels were achieved.

 “I strongly advocate copper-silver technology for the effective and safe treatment against waterborne pathogens, specifically Legionella.
 Lucile Packard Children's Hospital Stanford has been waterborne pathogen-free since partnering with LiquiTech more than 30 years ago.”